bitcoin/bitcoin/README.md

 completely stable.
 [Tags](https://github.com/bitcoin/bitcoin/tags) are created regularly from release branches to indicate new official, stable release versions of Bitcoin Core.

-The https://github.com/bitcoin-core/gui repository is used exclusively for the development of the GUI.
+The [GUI](https://github.com/bitcoin-core/gui) repository is used exclusively for the development of the GUI.
 Its master branch is identical in all monotree repositories.
 Release branches and tags do not exist, so please do not fork that repository unless it is for development reasons.

-The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md) and useful hints for developers can be found in [doc/developer-notes.md](doc/developer-notes.md).
+The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md) and useful hints for developers can be found in the [developer notes](doc/developer-notes.md).

 Testing
 -------

 Testing and code review is the bottleneck for development; we get more pull requests than we can review and test on short notice.
-Please be patient and help out by testing other people's pull requests, and remember this is a security-critical project where any mistake might cost people lots of money.
+Please be patient and help out by testing other people's pull requests.
+Remember that this is a security-critical project where any mistake could cost people lots of money.

 ### Automated Testing